SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/superoffice-config.md

 4. We set `DynamicLoadedConnectionType` to *Oracle.DataAccess.Client.OracleConnection*, set major version to Oracle and minor to 11; then we analyze registry settings to locate the Oracle Home and look for driver files there (based on ODP.NET or ORACLE sections, in current user and local machine; in that order).

-The bottom line is: The `Server` and `Database` settings in the *SuperOffice.config* file are **always overwritten**; Server is based on the registry information from the ODBC setup, while database is not used and set to blank.
+The bottom line is:

+* The `Server` and `Database` settings in the *SuperOffice.config* file are **always overwritten**.
+* Server is based on the registry information from the ODBC setup, while database is not used and set to blank.

 Oracle ODBC is generally an intermediate layer, where the actual connection information (server, listener, port, and so on) is specified in TNSNames, using the Oracle Net Confguration Assistant (netca).